phazelift/css.js/README.md

 - support for @keyframes and @media queries
 - build-in prettifier for debugging

-***css.js is under active development.
-It works, this is the base.
-You can play with it, use for fun projects, but not for production yet, is my recommendation.***

 Any feature requests or feedback is appreciated.
 I am always on the lookout for bugs, please let me know if you found one in css.js.
 <br/>
 ___

-All examples througout this readme are tested and should work in node.js and all major browsers (not too old i guess).
+All examples throughout this readme are tested and should work in node.js and all major browsers (not too old i guess).

 A quick example (in Coffeescript):
 ```coffeescript